-An application for approval to install, construct or alter an OSSM system (a 'Section 68 application') is to be submitted to Council with the OSSM Design Report with payment of appropriate fees prior to any work commencing (prior to gaining a plumbing permit).
+A Section 68(c) application for approval to install, construct or alter an OSSM system is to be submitted to Council with the OSSM Design Report with payment of appropriate fees prior to any work commencing i.e. prior to gaining a plumbing permit.